-In June 30, 2013, we recognized \$9.7 million in contingent liability expenses to either record or increase the amounts we believe represents our best estimate of probable incurred losses related to various pending litigation.
-The amount was allocated in part to a long running case we refer to as the Stanwich litigation, and also to more recent matters including two California class action suits where we are the defendant, and a governmental inquiry, in which the United States Federal Trade Commission ("FTC") has informally proposed that the we refrain from certain allegedly unfair trade practices, and to make restitutionary payments into a consumer relief fund.
+During the nine months ended September 30, 2013, we recognized \$9.7 million in contingent liability expenses to either record or increase the amounts we believe we may incur related to various pending litigation.
+The amount was allocated in part to a long running case we refer to as the Stanwich litigation, and also to more recent matters including two California class action suits where we are the defendant, and a governmental inquiry, in which the United States Federal Trade Commission ("FTC") has informally proposed that the we refrain from certain allegedly unfair trade practices, and make restitutionary payments into a consumer relief fund.